xuchengpeng/.emacs.d/README.md

 ## Customization

-Change the configurations at the beginning of `init.el`, then restart emacs.
+Change the configurations at the beginning of your `custom.el` or `init.el`, then restart emacs.

 For example:
 ```el